The Truth About 'Forever Chemicals' in Your Sparkling Water

 There is evidence that exposure to PFAS can lead to adverse health outcomes.

-Seltzer water brands that contain PFAS
+Seltzer water brands that contain more than 1 ppt PFAS

 In a report ran in 2020 by Consumer Reports, numerous sparkling water brands were tested for PFAS in their waters.
 The numbers below alongside each brand represent parts per trillion:

-• Perrier Natural Sparkling Mineral Water (1.1)
+- Perrier PFAS: 1.1 (Flavor: Natural Sparkling Mineral Water)

-• La Croix Natural Sparkling Water (1.16)
+- La Croix PFAS: 1.16 (Flavor: Natural Sparkling Water)

-• Topo Chico Natural Mineral Water (9.76)
+- Topo Chico PFAS: 9.76 (Flavor: Natural Mineral Water)

-Note: it is recommended for products to have less than 1 part per trillion.
+Note:Â it is recommended for products to have less than 1 part per trillion.

-Related Read: What Are the Best Alternatives to Soda?
+Related read: What Are the Best Alternatives to Soda?

 What are the lasting health effects of PFAS?